 You may be thinking about trying out other options like a standard GPS tracker instead of one designed specifically for kids, but we'd caution against that.
 The best GPS trackers for kids are designed specifically to be worn and sometimes operated by children.
 Dedicated GPS trackers, like the very accurate the Spot Gen3 can be overwhelming for youngsters to use.

 Likewise, we'd steer you away from using Apple's new AirTag to track anything other than objects.
 That tracker's use of Ultra Wideband may make it tempting to use with kids or pets, but the range isn't as good as a dedicated people tracker; what's more, Apple discourages that kind of use case.

 The best GPS trackers for kids you can buy today

 Our pick for the best GPS tracker for keeping tabs on kids, pets and older adults has been the Jiobit, which is small and light (2 x 1.5 x 0.5 inches, 0.6 ounces).
 A loop lets you attach the tracker to a backpack, shoe, belt loop, keychain or necklace, and we found we only had to charge it every five days or so.

-The makers of Jiobit have rolled out a new version, the $129 Jiobit Next.
-It promises better battery life and more accurate tracking, thanks to a new antenna design.
+The makers of Jiobit have rolled out a new version, the $129 Jiobit Next that promises better battery life and more accurate tracking, thanks to a new antenna design.
 Support for low-power wide area networks should help the Jiobit Next perform better in areas without great cellular coverage.
-We plan on testing the device shortly, so come back to see where it lands in our rankings.
+We plan on testing the device.

 As for the original Jiobit, with no screen, microphone or speaker, it feels very durable.
 It's shock-resistant and waterproof with an IPX8 rating — I doubt my 6-year-old could destroy it without a dedicated, sustained effort.
 We threw it on the ground, stepped on it and left it on the driveway during a rain shower, and it kept working just fine.